Chess-Spyder/jekyll-minimag/README.md

 This is in contrast to the default behavior of, the built-in theme minima, where the URL for a post encodes the post’s date and categories.
 E.g., when the categories are “jekyll” and “update”: `/jekyll/update/2023/04/02/welcome-to-jekyll.html`.

-This decision for minimag was made primarily to allow the date of a post to be updated without changing its URL.
+This decision for Minimag was made primarily to allow the date of a post to be updated without changing its URL.

 Note: This decision implies that posts now share the same namespace as pages, so there is the possibility of collisions.
 Names of posts and pages must be chosen to avoid such a collision.

 Related to this: The `_posts` directory is now flat: there are not spearate folders by date and/or category.

+### More flexibility in defining  header structures and allowing for different header structures for different pages/posts
+The original default layout assumed:
+* that all posts and pages would have the same header/navbar structure
+* that the navbar element was always the topmost element of the page, preventing a banner graphic appearing above the navbar.

+In Minimag, the default layout is less opininated about the header.
+The structure of the header is now not defined by the default layout but rather by each other layout that inherit from default.
+This gives greater flexibility, for example,  in placing the navbar either above or below a header banner and/or having a different header structure for, for example, the home page than a post page.

 ## Selective file tree
 ```